Hejsil/zig-clap/README.md

         // here because parsed positionals are, like slices and arrays, indexed starting at 0).
         //
         // This will terminate the parsing after parsing the subcommand enum and leave `iter`
         // not fully consumed.
-It can then be reused to parse the arguments for subcommands .terminating_positional = 0,
+It can then be reused to parse the arguments for subcommands.
+        .terminating_positional = 0,
     }) catch |err| {
         diag.report(std.io.getStdErr().writer(), err) catch {};